combatwombat/netbeep/README.md

 # netbeep
-Chrome extension to play sounds on network requests depending on content type and domain.
+Chrome and Firefox extension to play sounds on network requests depending on content type and domain.
 Higher pitch for bigger files.

 [Install it from the Chrome Web Store](https://chromewebstore.google.com/detail/netbeep/hcgpboeddcgldkgimfmcnfloonkccfmi)